orisano/gosax/README.md

 - **Read-only SAX parsing**: Stream and process XML documents without loading the entire document into memory.
 - **Efficient parsing**: Utilizes techniques inspired by `quick-xml` and `pkg/json` for high performance.
 - **SWAR (SIMD Within A Register)**: Optimizations for fast text processing, inspired by `memchr`.
+- **Compatibility with encoding/xml**: Includes utility functions to bridge `gosax` types with `encoding/xml` types, facilitating easy integration with existing code that uses the standard library.

 ## Installation